beikacao/blog/README.md

   - *Network Modeling*
     - How to ensure model consistency & flexibility across teams?
     - How to model & capture network changes?
-    - How to guarentee model "reflects" the network in production?
+    - How to guarentee the model "reflects" the network in production?

   - *Network Analytics & Intelligence*
     - AI/ML is all the rage these days.
-    - How applicable are these algorithms to the problems in the network domain?
+    - How applicable are these algorithms to the problems in the networking domain?
     - How can distributed learning help distributed network operations?

   - *Network Simulation & Verification*